About Surety Bonds

 Small business owners are faced with many of the same challenges, obstacles, and business process requirements as large corporations.
 They must create a business plan, forecast sales and profit, obtain proper legal advice, secure adequate business insurance, manage accounting and taxes, oversee a workforce, and more.
 But one requirement that is unique to some businesses is a surety bond.
 With 125 combined years of experience, we make the surety piece of your business puzzle easier.

 What is a Surety Bond?

-Surety Bond Definition: The definition of a surety bond is as follows: A surety bond is a binding agreement between three parties.
+Surety Bond Definition: The definition of a surety bond is as follows: A bond is a binding agreement between three parties.
 This agreement sets forth a financial guarantee by one party ( “surety” ) to another party ( “obligee” ) that a third party ( “principal” ) will fulfill required obligations to the obligee, and that state, federal, and local laws and applicable regulations will be adhered to.
 Let’s examine each of the three parties.

 - Principal – This is the business owner that is required to present the bond.
 This might involve a specific project (as is the case in contract surety bonds) or it might be a stipulation for doing business in a particular state (as is the case with commercial surety bonds).

 - Obligee – (pronounced ob-li-jee) This party is the one requiring the surety bond to begin with.
 In the case of a construction project, this would be the project owner.
 For commercial bonds, this is typically a municipality such as state, county, city, with states being the most common type of obilgee in commercial surety bonds.

 - Surety – The surety is typically an insurance company that will issue the surety bond to the in exchange for a premium payment, which is much like a standard insurance premium.
 They are most concerned with determining the risk associated with the agreement.
 Credit worthiness of the principal is one of the main factors they use when determining the risk, and thus the premium.